Bushmills/-multi-host-munin-plugins/README.md

 all those plugins in a single file.
 This minimal node is invoked from xinetd, the xinetd configuration file has been provided.

-Either version serves lanwide munin information, which is collected by sending request to the hosts through through [serafena](https://github.com/Bushmills/serafena), Hosts reply to requests to service "status".
-None of the hosts need to be regular munin nodes, when using standalone version.
-For the plugin set for regular munin node, only the host running the plugins needs to be a regular munin node.
+Either version serves lanwide munin information, which is collected by a single machine, by sending the status request to the monitored hosts through [serafena](https://github.com/Bushmills/serafena), None of the hosts need to be regular munin nodes, when using standalone version.
+For the plugin set for regular munin node, only the host queried by the munin server needs to be a regular munin node.